 Key Takeaways

-- JBSA is the largest joint base in the DOD — 80,000+ military and civilians, constant PCS turnover creating both sellers and buyers year-round
+- JBSA is the largest joint base in the DOD, with 80,000+ military and civilians and constant PCS turnover creating both sellers and buyers year-round

-- PCS timeline crunch: typical 30-60 day orders leave no time for 55+ day traditional sales in San Antonio
+- PCS timeline crunch: typical 30-60 day orders leave no time for San Antonio's 98-day median listing period (Redfin, March 2026)

 - SCRA protections cover active-duty lease breaks but do not help you sell a home fast or avoid dual housing costs

-- VA loan assumption is possible but takes 45-90 days — most buyers will not wait, and your entitlement stays tied up
+- VA loan assumption is possible but takes 45-90 days, meaning most buyers will not wait and your entitlement stays tied up

-- Cash marketplace: competing offers in 24 hours, close before you report, no dual housing costs
+- Propcash investor network: multiple offers can arrive within 24 hours, close before you report, no dual housing costs

 You just received PCS orders.
 The clock is ticking.
 You have a house in San Antonio, a family to move, and 30 to 60 days to make it all happen.
 This is the reality for roughly 15,000 military families cycling through Joint Base San Antonio every year.

 JBSA is the largest joint base in the Department of Defense, combining Lackland AFB, Randolph AFB, and Fort Sam Houston under one command.
-The PCS selling problem is not rare here — it is constant, and the number one financial mistake military families make is accepting a lowball offer from a single investor because they ran out of time.
+The PCS selling problem is not rare here.
+It is constant, and one of the most common financial mistakes military families make is accepting a lowball offer from a single investor because they ran out of time.

 This guide covers every option available to you, the legal protections you have (and their limits), and the fastest path to selling your JBSA-area home without leaving money on the table.